Economic history of Germany: Banks and cartels

 German banks played central roles in financing German industry.
 Different banks formed cartels in different industries.
 Cartel contracts were accepted as legal and binding by German courts although they were held to be illegal in Britain and the United States.

 The process of cartelization began slowly, but the cartel movement took hold after 1873 in the economic depression that followed the postunification speculative bubble.
 It began in heavy industry and spread throughout other industries.
 By 1900 there were 275 cartels in operation; by 1908, over 500.
 By some estimates, different cartel arrangements may have numbered in the thousands at different times, but many German companies stayed outside the cartels because they did not welcome the restrictions that membership imposed.

 The government played a powerful role in the industrialization of the German Empire founded by Otto von Bismarck in 1871 during a period known as the Second Industrial Revolution.
 It supported not only heavy industry but also crafts and trades because it wanted to maintain prosperity in all parts of the empire.
 Even where the national government did not act, the highly autonomous regional and local governments supported their own industries.
 Each state tried to be as self-sufficient as possible.
-The beginning of rapid industrialization also gave rise to the period of "integration", in the Foreign Direct Investment made by the German companies.
+The beginning of rapid industrialization also gave rise to the period of "integration" in the form of foreign direct investment by German companies.
 One of the main justifications was the growing competition among local enterprises, especially in the newly emerging industries.

 Despite the several ups and downs of prosperity and depression that marked the first decades of the German Empire, the ultimate wealth of the empire proved immense.
 German aristocrats, landowners, bankers, and producers created what might be termed the first German economic miracle, the turn-of-the-century surge in German industry and commerce during which bankers, industrialists, mercantilists, the military, and the monarchy joined forces.